Southington, Connecticut: History

 On May 24, 1962, the town was heavily damaged by a high-end F3 tornado.
 The tornado, which was "near-F4" intensity at the time, damaged or destroyed numerous buildings, homes, businesses, and vehicles throughout the area before it dissipated northeast of town.
 Overall, the storm left one dead and 50 injured.

 Two of Southington's main state roads are ceremonially named for notable residents.
 Southington's portion of Route 10 is named the Louis G. Tolles Memorial Highway for the late state Grange leader and legislator (1885–1956).
-The road was dedicated on Aug.
-6, 1960, and rededicated with new signs on Oct.
-6, 2007.
-A section of Route 364 (Oakland Road and Berlin Street) was dedicated as the Officer Timothy Foley Memorial Highway on Sept.
-11, 2009, in honor of the first (and to date the only) Southington police officer killed in the line of duty.
-He died six days after being struck by a vehicle on Dec.
-30, 1937.
+The road was dedicated on August 6, 1960, and rededicated with new signs on October 6, 2007.
+A section of Route 364 (Oakland Road and Berlin Street) was dedicated as the Officer Timothy Foley Memorial Highway on September 11, 2009, in honor of the first Southington police officer killed in the line of duty.
+He died six days after being struck by a vehicle on December 30, 1937.

 In January 2011, John Weichsel retired as town manager after 44 years.
 He was hired by the first Town Council when the council/manager form of government was established in town in 1966.
 His tenure as a town manager in the same community is one of the longest in the United States.
 Weichsel died in 2013.
 The municipal center at 196–200 North Main St. is named in his honor.

-Politics

-At the state level: Southington is divided into the following districts for the Connecticut House of Representatives: 30, 80, 81 and 103; It is part of district 16 for the Connecticut Senate; It is part of Connecticut's 1st Congressional District at the federal level.

-At the local level: The Town of Southington has a form of government, known as "Council Manager Government."
-It consists of a nine-member Town Council, elected by popular vote.
-The nine-member council appoints a full-time administrator, known as the Town Manager.

-Voters elect a Planning and Zoning Commission (four year terms), Board of Education (two year terms), Board of Finance (two year terms), Water Commission (two year terms), Town Clerk (six year terms) and a Registratr of Voters (four term terms).
+Southington ranked second nationally on an August 2023 Realtor.com list of hottest zip codes in the country, based on views of listings, how fast houses are selling and at what price.